 Sustainability, Context, Transparency

-A meandering river landscape surrounds the hill property, culminating into the Arabian Sea at the famous Janjira island fort
+A meandering river landscape surrounds the hill property.
+Nearby the estuary culminates into the Arabian Sea at the famous Janjira island fort.

-The main space is broken up by three smaller enclosures, ensuring a visual connection to the forest from all rooms
+Three smaller enclosures within the main space ensure a visual connection to the forest from all rooms

 A large luxurious king size bed within a soft linen fabric enclosure can be opened or closed off depending privacy preferences